 AR is also playing a big role in changing the way we shop online.
 By bringing products to life virtually, AR allows customers to get a better sense of what they're buying without having to see or touch the item physically.

 This is particularly useful for clothes and shoes, which can be challenging to judge from a traditional online photo.
+Or, for example, it can be used for a car retailer - a virtual car showroom.

 3. Retailers will use AR to improve customer service